jpalepu/SuperRes-GAN/SRGAN-PyTorch/readme.md

 ## Result
+Because of hardware limitations, I did not train the model parameters to the optimal.
+However, from the current results, metrics may be better by increasing the training times.
-In the following table is my result of model
+In the following table is benchmarks metrics of my model

 | STL10 | Scale |      SRResNet      |       SRGAN        |
 |:----: |:-----:|:------------------:|:------------------:|